St John's Reid Churchyard

 How to get there

-From All Saints Ainslie, turn left onto Limestone Avenue.
+From All Saints Church in Ainslie, turn left onto Limestone Avenue.
 Turn right into Coranderrk Street just before the War Memorial turn-off.
 Coranderrk becomes a main road.
 Turn left at the lights into Constitution Avenue.
 After the Canberra Institute of Technology, turn left into the church.

 From the Canberra and Region Visitors Centre return north continue around Vernon Circle, almost a u-turn, then turn left onto Constitution Avenue.
 Turn left into the church after the Canberra Institute of Technology.